neams-th-coe/cardinal/doc/content/tutorials/convergence.md

 When the script finishes running, plots of Shannon entropy and $k$, along with the saved statepoint files from the simulations, will be available in a directory named `inactive_study`.
 Below are shown example images of the Shannon entropy and $k$ plots.
-Based on the method of detecting stationarity, the script will recommend a minimum number of inactive batches to be used in order to converge the fission source for each layer.
-Picking the most conservative answer will help ensure your simulation is discarding enough batches before tallying.
+If a method to detect convergence of the fission source is supplied (the default is none), then the script will report whether the chosen metric succeeded or not.
+Note, there could be various factors affecting whether the metric succeeded or not, and based on user choices, it is possible for a metric to succeed when more batches or more particles per batch are truly needed.
+These metrics should be considered along side inspection of the plots of the Shannon Entropy, which typically takes longer than the eigenvalue to converge.
+Having a converged fission source is important so that when the active batches begin tallying, there is no contamination from the source's initial guess impacting the tallies.

 !media example_entropy_plots.png
   id=entropy